juchong/racecar_ws/README.md

-# ADI Autonomous Vehicle Racecar
+# ADI Autonomous Vehicle Project

-Main repository for setting up our ADI Autonomous Vehicles project.
-Runs on ROS Kinetic, uses the Nvidia Jetson Tx2 board, and sensors to preform simultaneous localization and mapping and data gathering.
-See the nodes section below for additonal details on the sensors being used.

-See confluence for git workflow: https://confluence.analog.com/pages/viewpage.action?pageId=65483562
+Racecar (Rapid Autonomous Complex-Environment Competing Ackermann-steering Robot) Workspace is the main repository for running the ADI Autonomous Vehicles project code.
+The vehicle model uses a NVIDIA Jetson Tx2 board computer attached to a R/C Car and various ADI sensors.
 - - -
 ### Prerequisites

-Make sure you have the following installed and configured before proceding
+Make sure you have the following tools installed
-- Git on both machines (Both need to be configured as the same user) (https://git-scm.com/downloads)
+- Git on both your board and computer (Both need to be configured as the same user) (https://git-scm.com/downloads)
+- Git Bash terminal (MINW64 recommended) on the computer
-- ROS Kinetic Desktop Full Version on Nvidia Jetson board (https://wiki.ros.org/kinetic/Installation/Ubuntu#Installation.2BAC8-Ubuntu.2BAC8-Sources.Configure_your_Ubuntu_repositories)
+- ROS Kinetic Desktop Full Version on the NVIDIA board (https://wiki.ros.org/kinetic/Installation/Ubuntu#Installation.2BAC8-Ubuntu.2BAC8-Sources.Configure_your_Ubuntu_repositories)
 - Shared SHH keys between local machine and gitlab (https://docs.gitlab.com/ee/ssh/)

+See confluence for git workflow or additional details: https://confluence.analog.com/pages/viewpage.action?pageId=65483562

 - - -
 ### How to install

-**1. First clone the git repository with its submodules (ROS Nodes) to your local computer machine.
-Make sure you are on the ADILAN network.**
+**1. On your computer from Git Bash (MINGW64), clone the git repo using this command.
+This command will clone all ADI Sensor repos in the ROS Project Group linked to this project.**

 $ git clone --recurse-submodules git@gitlab.analog.com:ATS_Technology_Group/ROS_Projects/racecar_ws.git

+- Note: Make sure you are on the ADILAN network.

-**2. Setup a remote repo to Nvidia Jetson Tx2 board.
+**2. Setup a remote repo to NVIDIA Jetson Tx2 board.
 Make sure to push all your updates.
 This will setup a git repo for the main project as well as your submodules.**

 On the Linux board:
 1. $ cd ~